Silo Brighton is closed

 - Create chocolate from bean to bar

 - Forage for wild food

 Silo’s furniture and fittings are created from a desire to re-use, choosing up-cycling before recycling.
 The furniture is made from materials that would otherwise have been wasted and crafted with innovation to serve function.
-They have plates formed from plastic bags, tables made from industrial floor tiles, work benches crafted from filing cabinet frames use jam jars for glasses.
+They have plates and table tops formed from plastic bags, other tables made from industrial floor tiles, and work benches crafted from filing cabinet frames.

 To achieve zero waste, all products that are delivered to Silo come in re-useable crates, food grade jerry cans, pails, urns or containers.
 All that isn’t consumed by the customers is fed into their aerobic digester which can generate up to 60kg of compost in just 24 hours!
 Without doubt Silo offers a challenge to the current food industry.
 The topics of sustainability run deep in Silo’s DNA, no superficial sprinkling or buzz words are in evidence here.